-These treatments are carried out by staff with specialist training in a number of separate conservation disciplines, including textiles, folklife, natural history, archaeology, furniture, paper and ceramics (with glass and stone), operating in separate studios within the overall umbrella of the Conservation Department.
+These treatments are carried out by staff with specialist training in a number of separate conservation disciplines, including textiles, folklife, natural history, archaeology, furniture, applied arts and ceramics (with glass and stone), operating in separate studios within the overall umbrella of the Conservation Department.
 Find out more about each studio:

 Find out how the Furniture Collection is cared for